KJacquerie/KJacquerie.github.io/_pages/about.md

 I am a postdoctoral researcher in [Eve Marder's Lab](https://blogs.brandeis.edu/marderlab/) in Boston.
 I am interested in the effects of climate change on the nervous systems.

 I did my PhD in computational neuroscience under the supervision of [Guillaume Drion](https://sites.google.com/site/gdrion25/).
 I investigated how rest periods affect our memory consolidation.
-I built biophysical neurons able to switch from learning to resting phase, corresponding to a switch from tonic to burst firing and studied the evolution of the synaptic weights.
+I built biophysical neurons able to switch from learning to resting phase, corresponding to a switch from tonic to burst firing, and studied the evolution of the synaptic weights.
 I proposed a mechanism for burst-driven late-phase plasticity.